hrishiD-codes/Bits2Bytes-2025-Website/README.md

 # Bits2Bytes 2025 Official Website

 Welcome to the official repository for the **Bits2Bytes 2025** college fest website.
-This project serves as the digital platform for all information, updates, and resources related to the annual fest organized by Techno Bengal Institue of Technology, Kolkata.
+This project serves as the digital platform for all information, updates, and resources related to the annual fest organized by Techno Bengal Institute of Technology, Kolkata.

 ## Overview